Date should be either required or not

 Remember, you must require libraries you directly depend on.
 Do not expect a dependency to load it for you indirectly.
 This will only lead to bugs and incompatibility as your dependencies change.

-#8 Updated by Dieter Komendera about 2 years ago
+#8 Updated by Dieter Komendera over 2 years ago

 This is an issue again in Ruby 2.0.0 preview 2 as the require 'date' in rubygems/specification.rb as described in note 6 in this issue was removed again with this commit: https://github.com/rubygems/rubygems/commit/04422c3c7fc0273a5ef9d01641fb0a2a4ee0d03d